 Section 4.
-The CEO and the CEO’s designees shall monitor, identify support for, and be apprised of the activities of the Planning Council through the elected and appointed Co-Chairs of the Planning Council and the staff of the Office of HIV Planning under the supervision of the Office of the Health Commissioner of the City of Philadelphia.
+The Office of the Health Commissioner of the City of Philadelphia shall monitor, identify support for, and be apprised of the activities of the Planning Council through the elected and appointed Co-Chairs of the Planning Council and the staff of the Office of HIV Planning.

 Section 5.
 The City of Philadelphia’s AIDS Activities Coordinating Office (AACO) shall act as administrative agent of the Planning Council in administering Ryan White HIV/AIDS Program funds in accordance with Planning Council priorities and allocations, and shall be accountable to the Planning Council in rapidly allocating funds to the areas of greatest need.
 The Planning Council will also collaborate and coordinate with AACO on prevention activities, including participation in the concurrence process described in Article II, Section 6.

 Article II: Purpose

 Section 1.
 The Planning Council shall develop and implement needs assessment activities to document the healthcare, prevention, and social service needs of people living with and at risk for HIV and AIDS in the EMA.

 Section 2.
 The Planning Council shall establish priorities, allocate Ryan White HIV/AIDS Program Part A funds, and provide instructions on how best to carry out service delivery, based on: